-Northfield works to provide a network of transportation mobility options that enable all Northfield residents and visitors to move throughout the community safely and conveniently
+Northfield works to provide a full complement of mobility options so all Northfield residents and visitors can get where and how they want.

 Northfield emphasizes equity to address disparities and to ensure equitable access to jobs, housing, education, essential services, retail, mobility options, and open space for all.